Main Content

 An interface data dictionary is a consolidated list of interfaces and value types in an architecture and where you use them in the architecture.

 You can save local interfaces on a System Composer™ model in an interface data dictionary using the Interface Editor.
 You can reuse data dictionaries between models that need to use a given set of interfaces, elements, and value types.
-Data dictionaries that you attach to models are stored in separate SLDD files.
+Data dictionaries that you link to models are stored in separate SLDD files.

 data interface